skg-if/interoperability-framework/docs/agent.md

 ### `identifiers`

-*List* (recommended): A list of objects representing external identifiers for the entity.
+*List* (recommended): Objects representing external identifiers for the entity.
 Each object is structured as follows:
 - `scheme` *String* (mandatory): The scheme for the external identifier.
 - `value` *String* (mandatory): The external identifier.